Interested in becoming a salesperson but don’t know how to get a sales job?

 Inside sales is the most common sales model for B2B, SaaS, tech, and B2C companies that have higher ticket products.
 These kinds of sales are typically handled remotely via phone or email.
 Inside sales reps may find themselves working in a call center, with a sales team, or even from their own home.

-Mack Dudayev, Co-Founder of Chance Realty, LLC, thinks that call centers can be good places to start for people who are already comfortable with talking to strangers and want to desensitize themselves to rejection.
+Mack Dudayev, Co-Founder of Chance Realty, LLC, thinks that call centers can be good places to start for people who are already comfortable talking to strangers and want to desensitize themselves to rejection.

 “This environment will facilitate your development of a thicker skin considering your rejection rate is much higher at a call center versus those who hold in-person positions,” Mack says.